minwoo0611/HeLiPR-Pointcloud-Toolbox/ReadMe.md

 - Minwoo Jung (moonshot@snu.ac.kr, SNU RPM Lab)
 - Last Revised: 2023/12/06

-When writing a GitHub README for your project, especially when incorporating code or inspiration from another project, it's crucial to both comply with licensing requirements and provide proper attribution.
-Given that you're using code from the STD project hosted on GitHub and your datasets are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License, here's a suggested structure and content for your README file.
-Adjust the content as necessary to fit the specifics of your project and the portions of the STD code you're utilizing.

 ### Attribution for "down_sampling_voxel"

 Part of our codebase, specifically the "down_sampling_voxel" function, is adapted from the [STD project](https://github.com/hku-mars/STD) hosted on GitHub.